Jaxon-S/configure-ad/README.md

 Log into Client-1 as mydomain.com\jane_admin and open system properties.
-Click “Remote Desktop”, Allow “domain users” access to remote desktop.
+Click “Remote Desktop”, allow “domain users” access to remote desktop.
 You can now log into Client-1 as a normal, non-administrative user.